donox/sst_static/support/admin_pages/shortcodes.md

 >**\{\{% gallery gallery_name %\}\}**

-Creating the gallery requires the creation of a folder containing the actual images to be included in the gallery and the creation of a specifier file named **metadata.yml** which tell how the gallery is to be rendered.
+Creating the gallery requires the creation of a folder containing the actual images to be included in the gallery and the creation of a specifier file named **metadata.yml** which tells how the gallery is to be rendered.
 An example of a metadata.yml file:
 >---
 >name: IMG_0842.JPG